cyberark/conjur-authn-k8s-client/bin/test-workflow/README.md

 6) App Namespace Preparation

-    - In this step, a new namespace is created in the KinD cluster for the PetStore test app deployment, and it is prepared to authenticate with Conjur Open Source using:
+    - In this step, a new namespace is created in the Kubernetes cluster for the PetStore test app deployment, and it is prepared to authenticate with Conjur Open Source using:

         - a Conjur connection ConfigMap
         - an authenticator RoleBinding